fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 <a name="PushingToPhone"></a>
 # Pushing to phone
-Every time you have rebuilt the wrapper library you can use the push function to overwrite it on the device.
-Make sure you set the *CAMERA_HAL* variable to the name of your original library and the correct path to your wrapper library in the setup.sh script.
+Every time you have rebuilt the wrapper library with *build* you can use the *push* function to overwrite it on the device.
+Make sure you set the *CAMERA_HAL* variable to the name of your original library and the correct path to your wrapper library in the *setup.sh* script.

 # Using the Vidhance API